kanishka-linux/kawaii-player/README.md

 13. If there is screen tearing in fullscreen video in ubuntu unity, then install ccsm (compizconfig settings manager) and try toggling option **'ccsm->composite->undirect-fullscreen-window'**

 14. Library paths are set in '~/.config/kawaii-player/local.txt' file.
-If there is a problem setting it from gui then directly enter paths in **'local.txt'** file.
+If there is a problem setting it from GUI, then directly enter paths in **'local.txt'** file.

 15. If there is some problem with mpv/mplayer video playback, then try changing video output driver (vo) to gl or opengl, in the configuration files of mpv/mplayer. mpv config file is: '.config/mpv/config'; mplayer config file is: '.mplayer/config'.
 Users can also check other available video drivers using command 'mpv/mplayer -vo help'